-At Chieppor & Egner LLC, attorneys Alex Egner and Jonathan Chieppor spent years handing PFA order violations – the criminal charges mentioned previously – while working in the Lancaster County District Attorney’s Office.
+At Chieppor & Egner LLC, attorneys Alex Egner and Jonathan Chieppor spent years handling PFA order violations – the criminal charges mentioned previously – while working in the Lancaster County District Attorney’s Office.
 Before joining our firm, attorney Victoria Carroll handled hundreds of PFAs while working with MidPenn Legal Services.
 All three attorneys understand that PFAs can further complicate a range of family law matters, including custody and divorce filings.

 There is potential for custody to be a never-ending process.
-It may begin with an agreement but as your children age and their needs evolve, so should your custody agreement.
+It may begin with an agreement, but as your children age and their needs evolve, so should your custody agreement.
 Let us help with all aspects of the custody process.
 Whether it be presenting your petition, filing your modification, requesting relocation, or any of the other necessities that come along with co-parenting – our firm is here to help.

 Divorce can be both a difficult and emotional process, one that shouldn’t be handled alone.
-Come in for a consultation and let one of our Attorneys guide you through the process and explore your options.
+Come in for a consultation and let one of our attorneys guide you through the process and explore your options.
 Let us defend your rights and ensure you have your chance at a fair resolution.

 In Pennsylvania, there are a number of options when pursuing a divorce.
 In many instances, our clients determined that their marriage is irretrievably broken.
-No-fault divorces are common in Pennsylvania and may be the best avenue to take depending on your individual circumstances.
+No-fault divorces are common in Pennsylvania and may be the best avenue to take, depending on your individual circumstances.
 Let us help ease your concerns and walk you through the process.
-While some may attempt to end their marriage without the assistance of an Attorney, common pitfalls can delay or even prevent you and your spouse from commencing and finalizing your divorce.
+While some may attempt to end their marriage without the assistance of an attorney, common pitfalls can delay or even prevent you and your spouse from commencing and finalizing your divorce.
 Allow our attorneys to guide you through the divorce process efficiently and effectively to ensure your marriage ends quickly and without unnecessary costs.